Michael Ghobrial

-Michael Ghobrial is an American football coach who is the special teams coordinator for the New York Giants of the National Football League (NFL).
+Michael Ghobrial (born February 9, 1988) is an American professional football coach who is the special teams coordinator for the Arizona Cardinals of the National Football League (NFL).
+He previously served as the special teams coordinator for the New York Giants from 2024 to 2025.

+Ghobrial played college football at UCLA and previously served as an assistant coach for the Detroit Lions, New York Jets and New York Giants.

 Playing career

 Ghobrial played two seasons for the UCLA Bruins as a defensive end in 2006 and 2007.

 Coaching career

+Early career

 Ghobrial got his first coaching job with UCLA as an undergraduate assistant in 2009.
 In 2011, Ghobrial was promoted to quality control coach, and then in 2012 he became a graduate assistant with the Bruins.
 In 2014, Ghobrial joined the Syracuse Orange as a graduate assistant.
-In 2015, Ghobrial was hired by Colorado Mesa to coach the teams' outside linebackers, defensive line, and to be the special team coordinator.
-During the 2016 season, he was named special teams coordinator at Tarleton State, a position he held through the 2017 season.